What is the Best Life Insurance for Children?

 Premiums for life insurance for children are typically much cheaper than premiums for adults because the risk being taken on by the provider is much lower.
 You can find policies with premiums as low as $4 a month.

 The downside is that payouts are also typically capped much lower: between $10,000 and $35,000 per child.
-However, when the child comes of age they will be able to convert it into a standard adult policy with the usual, much higher cap, of say $250,000 or more.
+However, when the child comes of age they can convert it into a standard adult policy with the usual, much higher cap, of say $250,000 or more.

 Is life insurance for a child in Canada worth it?